morganmayday/tayen-core/traits/naoneh.md

 III:

 IV: You have learned the ritual to create a new naoneh.
+Doing so takes a year and a day and many exotic reagents.